Basic Magic Abilities

 Limitations: The limit on how long one can maintain a specific water form usually can’t usually last more than 20 minutes or so without becoming exhausted.
 Beginners usually cannot lift more water that weighs more than themselves as a general rule.
 The speed in which this ability moves is also limited.
 Whipping water to the point of causing damage, for example, is very difficult because of the speed needed to create a whiplash.
 The more practice they have, the faster they will get.

 The ability to hear clearly over longer distances!

 How to learn: This ability requires concentration and clearing the mind, as it introduces wyngrew to awareness of sound waves in the air around them, and how to sense them effectively.

 Beginners often practice in a quiet room, with a single source of noise like a ticking clock or someone else talking quietly.
 As they get better at clearing their mind, they can focus on sounds at increasing distances.

 Usage: This ability serves as a useful introduction to the quiet meditation.
 It can also be used to communicate over longer distances than normal, useful if you’re trying to find a friend that’s lost in the woods!
 More awareness of one’s surroundings is helpful when trying to figure out if there’s a fun time over the hill vs. danger!

 Limitations: Hearing anything beyond a hundred yards is hard for beginners, even in ideal conditions.
 The further away they try to focus, the more likely this will fail to pick anything up.
 Picking out individual voices in a crowd is also difficult, and only gets more difficult as the number of distractions increases.
 Singling out a single source of sound and not getting overwhelmed by all the other noises around is not easy for beginners!

-Manipulating the wind to get a boost while running/jumping!
+Manipulating the wind to get a boost while running, jumping, or flying!